-The client requested the funding and planning delivery be achieved within the academic period and for the construction work to take account of the university’s summer recess, as well as a phased build.
+The client requested the funding and planning delivery be achieved within the academic period and for the construction work to take account of the university’s summer recess.
+Our project management team delivered the new accommodation block in time and as a phased build.

 The upgraded college will feature 72 en-suite student rooms with an integral café and dining and social teaching space.
 The collaborative relationship between Bidwells, the college and Cambridge City Council ensured a successful project, delivered in a short timeframe, for a world-class organisation.